alibaba/bifrostui/packages/bui-core/src/Fade/index.en-US.md

 };
 ```

-### Delayed Mounting/Unmounting
+## Delayed Mount/Unmount

-Using `mountOnEnter` ensures the component is mounted only when it first enters.
-Using `unmountOnExit` unmounts the component each time it exits.
+Use `mountOnEnter` to only mount the component the first time `in` is true.
+Use `unmountOnExit` to unmount every time it exits.

 ```tsx
 import { Button, Fade, Stack } from '@bifrostui/react';